ietf/id-guidelines/README.md

 XML form.
 Authors of such drafts have very few formatting issues to consider.
 The primary consideration is ensuring the tools are able to render the various formats.
-In particular, the content of the XML must be amenable to rendering with the 72 characther per line restriction in the text format.
+In particular, the content of the XML must be amenable to rendering with the 72 character per line restriction in the text format.

 Authors preparing Internet-Drafts in plain text must ensure the document conforms to many formatting rules.

 The format constraints for a plain-text I-D are primarily the same as those for the text format of an RFC as specified in [RFC 7994].
 One notable difference is that Internet-Drafts are paginated, and include running headers and footers.
-A few formatting requirements are highlighted here, but authors preparing plain-text documents should fully undertand the requirements in [RFC 7994], [RFC 7841], [RFC 7332] and [RFCSTYLE].
+A few formatting requirements are highlighted here, but authors preparing plain-text documents should fully understand the requirements in [RFC 7994], [RFC 7841], [RFC 7332] and [RFCSTYLE].

 The submission tool will block submission for many formatting errors, and flag